 Once fed and exercised, what other little perks are there for these four-legged family members?

-According to our survey, two in five dog owners will buy their pet a present on special occasions such as birthdays and Christmas.
-This increases to more than half of Gen Y owners, and women are more likely to do this than men.
-So, for all of those pets of female, Gen Yer’s out there, you’ve really lucked out!
+According to our survey, nearly half of dog owners will buy their pet a present on special occasions, such as birthdays and Christmas.
+This increases to 59% of 50 to 59-year-old owners, and women are more likely to do this than men.
+So, for all of those pets of female, baby boomers out there, you’ve really lucked out!

 But that only accounts for two days of the year, what about the rest of the time?

-Around one third of people said they preferred their dog to some members of their immediate family and with that adoration, many dogs acquire a space on their owner’s bed at night.
-Canines belonging to our Gen Yers are once again top dogs in this category as 41% of them will be allowed to find a spot on their owner’s mattress at night.
-A dog’s life isn’t what it used to be!
+36% of people said they preferred their dog to some members of their immediate family and with that adoration, 37% of respondents’ dogs acquire a space on their owner’s bed at night.
+A dog’s life isn’t what it used to be, that’s for sure!

-Canstar Blue commissioned I-view to survey 2,500 New Zealand consumers across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers who have purchased food for their dog in the last three months – in this case 671 New Zealanders.
+Canstar Blue surveyed 2579 New Zealand consumers across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers who have purchased dog food in the last three months.
+In this case, 428 New Zealanders.

 Banking & Insurance - October 31st